harlannorth/SimpleCSharpTutorial/README.md

 - .Net (What version?
 How?)
 - VS Code or similar editor
     - With https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp
+- Other tools I will use today
+    - Command prompt/powershell
+    - Postman
+    - Git (Tortoisegit, Github)

 # C#
 ## According to Wikipedia